|For this brush and ink drawing, I applied what I learned from

 your master.
 You will need to depend on their inspiration when you are a

-student.
-When you are ready to depend on your own inspiration, when you have
+student when you are learning how to draw or paint.
+But when you are ready to depend on your own inspiration, when you have

 the tools you need to execute your vision in the world, then you have